protontypes/open-sustainable-technology/README.md

 - [rfishbase](https://github.com/ropensci/rfishbase) - R interface to the fishbase.org database.
 - [PCSE](https://github.com/ajwdewit/pcse) - A framework developed for implementing crop simulation models developed in Wageningen.
 - [Deep Plant Phenomics](https://github.com/p2irc/deepplantphenomics) - A platform for plant phenotyping using deep learning.
+- [PlanktonIndividuals.jl](https://github.com/JuliaOcean/PlanktonIndividuals.jl) - This package simulates the behaviors of an ensemble of phytoplankton individuals.

 ### Ice and Poles